Brad Marsh: Philadelphia Flyers (1981–1988)

 Marsh joined the Philadelphia Flyers following a mid-season trade with the Calgary Flames during the 1981–82 season.
 He finished the season by appearing in 66 games with Philadelphia, scoring two goals and earning a career high 24 points, while earning 106 penalty minutes.
 In the post-season, Marsh was held pointless in four games.

 In 1982–83, Marsh appeared in 68 games, scoring two goals and 13 points, while cutting down on his penalty minutes, earning only 52.
 In the post-season, Marsh earned an assist in two games.

 During the 1983–84 season, Marsh set a career high in goals, as he scored three, while adding 14 assists for 17 points in 77 games.
 On April 5, during the Flyers second playoff game against the Washington Capitals, Marsh scored his first career playoff goal, against Al Jensen in a 6–2 loss.
 Marsh finished the post-season with a goal and two points in four games.

 In the 1984–85 season, Marsh set a career high with a +42 rating, as well as scoring two goals and 20 points in 77 games.
 In the post-season, Marsh earned six assists in 19 games, while accumulating 65 penalty minutes, as the Flyers lost to the Edmonton Oilers in the 1985 Stanley Cup Finals.
 Following the season, Marsh finished in seventh place in Norris Trophy voting.

 Marsh became an alternate captain in 1985–86.
 He played in 79 games, scoring no goals and 13 assists, while earning 123 penalty minutes.
 In five playoff games, Marsh had no points.

 In 1986–87, Marsh scored two goals and 11 points in 77 games, while setting a career high 124 penalty minutes.
 In the post-season, Marsh played in 26 games, scoring three goals and seven points, as the Flyers lost to the Edmonton Oilers in seven games in the 1987 Stanley Cup Finals.

 During the 1987–88 season, Marsh tied his career high in goals with three, as he earned 12 points in 70 games.
 In seven playoff games, Marsh scored a goal.

-On October 3, 1988, the Toronto Maple Leafs claimed Marsh off of waivers.
+On October 3, 1988, the Toronto Maple Leafs claimed Marsh in the waiver draft.